Simeon Barclay: Bus2move

 20 July – 14 October 2018

-Tai Shani presented her first major solo exhibition in a public gallery, displaying the culmination of her ongoing project Dark Continent, which included an immersive installation in The Tetley's atrium, film works, posters and a selection of artworks drawn together by Shani.
+Semiramis was Tai Shani's first major solo exhibition in a public gallery and formed part of her nomination for the 2019 Turner Prize, which Shani won alongside Lawrence Abu Hamdan, Helen Cammock and Oscar Murillo.
+Semiramis was the culmination of her ongoing project Dark Continent, which included an immersive installation in The Tetley's atrium, film works, posters and a selection of artworks drawn together by Shani.

 Over the last four years Tai Shani has developed a body of work that takes Christine de Pizan's 1405 protofeminist text The Book of the City of Ladies as it's starting point.
 Pizan created an allegorical city of notable women drawn from a medieval conception of history, where fact, fiction and myth are blurred.
 Characters from fiction live side by side with female historical figures, collectively making an early case for gender equality.